Managing Self-Isolation: Coronavirus (COVID-19)

 Other resources and support

-- The Australian Government Department of Health website provides up-to-date with the latest medical advice, symptoms, how to protect yourself and others to stop the spread, those at risk, and importantly the National Corona virus helpline, 1800 020 080.
+- The Australian Government Department of Health website provides the latest medical advice, symptoms, how to protect yourself and others to stop the spread, those at risk, and importantly the National corona virus helpline, 1800 020 080.

 - The World Health Organisation provides current global facts on COVID-19, myth busters, questions and answers and how protect yourself.

-- ReachOut forums provide young people with a anonymous space where they can chat with their peers.
+- ReachOut forums provide young people with an anonymous space where they can chat with their peers.

 Want to talk with some?

-- USC-Student Wellbeing are continuing to provide a free counselling service via phone or Skype to ensure we comply with the Australian Government social distancing recommendations.
+- USC-Student Wellbeing are continuing to provide a free counselling service via face to face, phone or Skype to ensure we comply with the Australian Government social distancing recommendations.
 Contact Student Wellbeing via email@example.com or 07 5430 1226.